 PhD 1995, New York University

-Before joining the faculty of Cinema and Media Studies at the University of Chicago I was faculty member at Yale University.
+Before joining the faculty of Cinema and Media Studies at the University of Chicago I was a faculty member at Yale University.
 I advanced my studies and research with the support of fellowships and awards including the Fulbright, the Getty Post-Doctoral Grant, and the National Endowment for the Humanities Rome Prize.

 Associated Faculty in Romance Languages and Literatures